 Making my way to Financial Independence.
-You do not have to live your life waiting to retire.
+You do not have to wait to reach the traditional retirement age to retire.
+You can retire early.
+Many have done so while in their 30s, 40s and even as early as in their 20s.
 All about finding ways to save more, spend less and live life to the fullest.
-A practical financial strategy will get us there.
-Puerto Rico for now, but soon the world.
+A practical financial strategy to get us there.

 Thursday, June 22, 2017

 Do Not Let This Be You, A Cautionary Tale

 These are all real.
 The names have been changed to protect the not so financially smart, but I am sure they see themselves.
 Others know someone that is in this situation.
 Quite easy to fall into the trap.
 Not so easy to get out.

 Several years back, maybe 15, my friend Carlos received a promotion and the raise that came along with it.
 He did what many of us do: he ran to the bank with his pay stubs and asked "how much can I get?" and bought as much house as the bank said he could!
 A beautiful four bedroom, three bathroom house with a huge backyard.
 He lives in a gated complex nested within a larger gated community where he gets to pays two separate maintenance/security fees.

 His only son is away at college and will soon get married.
 Carlos and his wife are now empty nesters and have no wish or opportunity to have more children.
 They have that huge house all to themselves.